ETH Zurich :

 - Benefits and challenges of a smart energy system.

-Participants become familiar with the challenges related to sustainable energy usage, understand the principles of a smart grid infrastructure and its applications, know the role of ubiquitous computing technologies, can explain the challenges regarding security and privacy, can reflect the basics cues to induce changes in consumer behavior, develop a general understanding of the effects of a smart grid infrastructure on energy efficiency, and know how to apply the learning to related design projects.
+Participants become familiar with the diverse challenges related to sustainable energy usage, understand the principles of a smart grid infrastructure and its applications, know the role of ubiquitous computing technologies, can explain the challenges regarding security and privacy, can reflect on the basic cues to induce changes in consumer behavior, develop a general understanding of the effects of a smart grid infrastructure on energy efficiency.
+Participants will apply the learnings in a course-accompanying project, which includes both programming and data analysis.
+The lecture further includes smaller interactive exercises, case studies, and practical examples.

 - Friedemann Mattern, Thorsten Staake, Markus Weiss